UNIDOC-BENCH: A Unified Benchmark for Document-Centric Multimodal RAG: Experiments

-Table~\ref{tab:main-recall} reports the completeness of responses generated by the six RAG systems under varying similarity top-$k$ retrieval settings. \textbf{Text-only RAG} ($0.653$) \textbf{substantially outperforms Image-only RAG systems} (IMG: $0.545$, VRAG: $0.546$), highlighting the significant performance gap between text-based and image-based retrieval in current RAG architectures.
-Although image retrieval achieves higher completeness at the retrieval stage, this advantage does not translate into better end-to-end performance, since multimodal LLMs (GPT-4.1) are more effective when processing text and image chunks together rather than page-level image PDFs alone.
-The text-image-fusion RAG achieves the best overall performance ($0.684$) across eight domains, demonstrating that image-based PDF representations can effectively complement text retrieval.
-Although VRAG leverages cropping and scaling to enhance image-based retrieval ($0.536$ for VRAG vs. $0.527$ for IMG (top$k = 10$)), it still lags behind the combined Text\&Image-Retrieval approach, underscoring the advantage of explicitly integrating both modalities.
-Multimodal joint-retrieval RAG systems (MM; $0.641$) also fall short of the simple combination of the best text and image embeddings.
+Table~\ref{tab:main-recall} (red background) reports the completeness of responses generated by the six RAG systems. \textbf{Text-only RAG} ($0.619$) \textbf{substantially outperforms Image-only RAG systems} (IMG: $0.527$, VRAG: $0.536$), highlighting the significant performance gap between text-based and image-based retrieval in current RAG architectures.
+Although image retrieval achieves higher recall at the retrieval stage, this advantage does not translate into better end-to-end performance, since multimodal LLMs (GPT-4.1) are more effective when processing text and image chunks together rather than page-level image PDFs alone.
+In addition, the low precision of image retrieval makes it harder for the model to identify the correct information.
+The text-image-fusion RAG (T$+$I) achieves the best overall performance ($0.654$) across eight domains, demonstrating that image-based PDF representations can effectively complement text retrieval.
+Although VRAG leverages cropping and scaling to enhance image-based retrieval ($0.536$ for VRAG vs.$0.527$ for IMG), it still lags behind the combined T$+$I approach, underscoring the advantage of explicitly integrating both modalities.
+Multimodal joint-retrieval RAG systems (MM (\texttt{voyage-multimodal-3}): $0.637$; MM (\texttt{GME-Qwen2-VL-7B-Instruct}): $0.639$) also fall short of the simple combination of the best text and image embeddings.
 This indicates that current multimodal embedding approaches still have substantial room for improvement, and that explicitly \textbf{combining separate text and image embeddings remains the most effective strategy} for leveraging multimodal documents.
-More notably, multimodal-joint RAG (MM; $0.641$) performs worse than text-only RAG ($0.653$), demonstrating that current multimodal models still fall short of strong unimodal baselines.
-These results also highlight the importance of establishing fair baselines and the value of our dataset: multimodal RAG systems should be benchmarked against strong, balanced baselines on diverse and high-quality datasets rather than against overly weak text-only settings.
+More notably, \textbf{in some domains---CRM, Education and Legal---multimodal joint RAG performs worse than text-only RAG}, indicating that current multimodal models still lag behind strong unimodal baselines in certain domains.
+These results highlight the importance of establishing fair baselines and the value of \datasetname: multimodal RAG systems should be benchmarked against strong, balanced baselines on diverse and high-quality datasets rather than against overly weak text-only settings.